AddleseeHQ/CVR-SI/README.md

 Then you can switch the 12mm drill bit out for the 5mm drill bit.
 This is used to drill two smaller holes on either side of the button.
 Note again that the button is already in place:
 ![CVR-SI with LED holes](./images/4-5mm-holes.jpg)

-Now it is time to plug in your soldering iron, we its sponge, and gather the cables (note again that the button should already be in the lid - I took this photo earlier):
+Now it is time to plug in your soldering iron, wet its sponge, and gather the cables (note again that the button should already be in the lid - I took this photo earlier):
 ![cables and soldering iron](./images/5-solder-prep.jpg)

-Get the circuit board and fit in the circuit board holder.
+Get the circuit board and fit it in the circuit board holder.
 You can use the second 'claw' to hold the cable in place while you solder the cable end to the board:
 ![circuit board in circuit board holder](./images/6-start-solder.jpg)

 Solder the board following this circuit diagram: